-There are rules of thumb for pedestrians on the streets of Paris that French kids are coached early about and adopt as best practices by the age of three.
+There are rules of thumb for pedestrians on the streets of Paris that French kids are coached about early and adopt as best practices by the age of three.
 Most tourists need several days and a few near misses to catch on to these unwritten rules.

 First and foremost, it is a sport – crossing the streets in Paris.
 Pedestrians are the home team and motorized vehicles are the visiting team.
 The home team wants to get from home to the goal (shopping, dining, and perhaps work) with speed, but the visiting team’s objective is much more aggressive.
 They want to crush the homers on their own territory and beat them back onto the sidewalk, making them yield to their lead-footed whims.
 They smell fear a block away and by the time they get close enough to see a homer’s “deer in the headlights” look, they know victory is just around the corner, for the home team is already retreating and crying foul.
 Victory visiting team 1-0!
 With that in mind, here are a few tips to survive as a tourist walking the streets of Paris.